Baharis/ChARd/README.md

 [examples/raw.csv](examples/raw.csv) and
 [examples/named.csv](examples/named.csv).
-The first dataset is drawn in dark red given with a hex code (`-c "#800000"`), while the second one is centered around matplotlib color "olive" (`-c olive`).
-The emphasis on both plots comes from column "p" (`-e p`): this information is naturally absent in the raw dataset, hence all red lines share the hue.
+The first dataset is drawn in dark red given with a hex code (`-c "#800000"`), while the second one is drawn in colors spanning from "khaki" to "teal" (`-c khaki:teal`).
+The emphasis on both plots comes from column "p" (`-e p`), though this information is naturally absent in the first "raw" dataset which features no "p"-named column.
 Finally, the unit cell parameters are normalized to the last value in `raw.csv` (`-n "-1"`) and to the first value in `named.csv` (`-n 0`).